matthewcpaul/mcp/_work/bubble-pop.md

 ### Documentation
 Any product or design system is only as good as its documentation.
 For design systems, this means written documentation in Figma to give consumers a place to find out everything they need to know about a design system component, properties, or tokens.
 It also means healthy documentation in code, which can, at its best, be written directly in each file and automatically surfaced on a design systems documentation website.

-Among documentation at Bubble, I continued the system education through bi-weekly office hours, bringing topics to design critique, sitting in on design reviews with other teams, and lunch-and-learn sessions every quarter.
+Among documentation at Bubble, I continued the system education through mentoring other designers, bi-weekly office hours, bringing topics to design critique, and sitting in on design reviews with other teams.

 </div>